matvey20121-dotcom/XomackInstaller/README.md

 # XomackInstaller
 This project was created entirely using AI.
-Installation is not recommended; it is simply a test of what I could cobble together.
+Installation is not recommended; it is simply a test.